Kyrgyzstan plane crash: At least 30 killed

 - The freighter had seating for 10

-Hong Kong (CNN)More than 30 people were killed when a Turkish cargo plane crashed into a village in Kyrgyzstan, Russian state media reported citing the Kyrgyzstan Health Ministry.
+Hong Kong (CNN)More than 30 people were killed when a Turkish cargo plane crashed into a village in Kyrgyzstan, Elira Sharipova, a spokeswoman for Kyrgyzstan's Emergency Ministry told CNN.

+"The number of victims is increasing quickly," Sharipova said.
+"The fire service, rescue services, ministry of internal affairs and the prime minister and emergencies minister are there."

 The plane crashed at 7:18 a.m. local time about two kilometers (1.2 miles) away from the airport, according to Kyrgyztan's state-run Kabar Agency.